 Providing timely protection to privately sponsored refugees is a priority.
-Steps are being taken to reduce wait times and reduce the backlog:
+Steps are being taken to reduce wait times and reduce the existing backlog of applications:

 - Through our Annual Levels Plan for 2017, we have increased the number of privately sponsored refugee admissions.
-The new level for privately sponsored refugees is more than in recent years and this will allow us to process more applicants in the backlog.
+The new level for privately sponsored refugees is more than in recent years and this will allow us to welcome more refugees to Canada who are currently waiting in the backlog.

-Our goal is to eliminate the backlog by 2019 and reduce wait times for new applications to about 12 months.
+These steps are needed to help us reach our goal to eliminate the backlog by 2019 and reduce wait times for new applications to about 12 months.

 Welcome more privately sponsored refugees to Canada in 2017

 In 2017, we will welcome one of the highest numbers of refugees and protected persons in Canadian history.
-While 2016 was an unprecedented year, planned admissions for resettled refugees in 2017 are double those in 2015 and preceding years.
-There will be substantially more privately sponsored refugees in particular, from 4,500 in 2014 to 16,000 in 2017.
+While 2016 was an unprecedented year, planned admissions for resettled refugees in 2017 are double the number admitted in 2015 and preceding years.
+There will be substantially more privately sponsored refugees in particular, from 4,500 admissions in 2014 to 16,000 planned admissions in 2017.

 Sponsorship Agreement Holders